Five Ways To Keep Dogs Entertained Indoors In The Winter

-Snow, rain, and cold weather can make it difficult to give dogs the proper exercise and entertainment they need during the winter, especially when it gets dark before 5pm.
+Snow, rain, and cold weather can make it difficult to give dogs the proper exercise and entertainment they need during the winter, especially when it gets dark before you're home from work.
 Let’s be honest, sometimes after a long day, taking your dog on a walk in the cold is the last thing you want to do.
-Thankfully, with some creativity, you can keep your dog entertained indoors and get them the stimulation needed to relax happily all night beside you.
+Thankfully, with a little creativity, you can keep your dog entertained indoors and get them the stimulation needed to relax happily all night beside you.

 Just as kids (and let’s admit it -- adults too) enjoy building blankets forts in the house, your dog will love it when you make an agility course!
 Think about all of the items you already have at your disposal that can be used -- chairs to jump over, stools to weave around, stairs to sprint up, a bed to crawl under, a bench to act as a ramp, etc. You’ll need to get creative but it will be worth it, we promise!
 Agility courses provide dogs not only with mental and physical stimulation they need, it also works on their obedience.
 By the end of quarantine, your dog might be ready for the real deal!

 Take your dog on a snow day adventure!
 Dogs can do lots of things in snow -- hike, play fetch, or even sled!
 Of course, be sure to keep your dog on a leash in public, and you may want to invest in booties to keep their paws comfortable, but your dog will love being in a new, exciting environment and will be exhausted afterwards.

 Increase Your Dog’s Daily Steps While You Sit And Watch